-1) Obtain the current notional value, as at the date of this decision, of Mr B's previous pension plans, if they hadn't been transferred to the SIPP.
+1) Obtain the current notional value, as at the date of the final decision, of Mr H's previous pension plans, if they hadn't been transferred to the SIPP.

-Westerby should ask the operators of Mr B's previous pension plans to calculate the current notional value of Mr B's plans, as at the date of this decision, had he not transferred into the SIPP.
-Westerby must also ask the same operators to make a notional allowance in the calculations, so as to allow for any additional sums Mr B has contributed to, or withdrawn from, his Westerby SIPP since outset.
-This includes the monies transferred away in September 2017 but it doesn't include SIPP charges or fees paid to third parties like an adviser.
-To be clear, when asking the operators to make a notional allowance in the calculations for contributions and/or withdrawals Westerby must ensure that the total combined notional contributions/withdrawals it's asking operators to allow for isn't greater than the total contributions/withdrawals that actually occurred.
+Westerby should ask the operators of Mr H's previous pension plans to calculate the current notional value of Mr H's plans, as at the date of the final decision, had he not transferred into the SIPP.
+Westerby must also ask the same operators to make a notional allowance in the calculations, so as to allow for any additional sums Mr H has contributed to, or withdrawn from, his Westerby SIPP since its inception.
+To be clear this doesn't include SIPP charges or fees paid to third parties like an adviser.